The Jetset Society performing as a live band at a ball in Vienna

 Dance music with elegance and dynamics

-The balance between danceability and atmosphere is especially important: ballroom dances, latin dances and waltz need to work just as well as modern songs, sing-along moments and international classics.
+The balance between a full dance floor and the right atmosphere matters most.
+Ballroom dances, Latin dances and waltz need to work just as well as modern songs, sing-along moments and international classics.

 Which music fits which phase of a ball?